samtools/htslib/samples/README.md

 [Qtask_ordered][Qtask_ordered]

   This application showcases the use of queues and threads for custom processing.
-In this, alignments in input file are updated with GC ratio on a custom aux tag.
-The processing may occur in any order and the result is retrieved in same order as it was queued and saved to disk.
+Alignments in input file are updated with their GC ratio on a custom aux tag.
+The processing may occur in any order but the results are retrieved in same order as it was queued and saved to disk.

 [Qtask_unordered][Qtask_unordered]